particle-iot/docs/src/content/reference/device-os/firmware.md

 The B Series  SoM (system-on-a-module) requires the external BLE/Mesh antenna connected to the **BT** connector.
 The SoMs do not have built-in antennas.

-BLE requires Device OS 1.3.0 or later.
+BLE support is in beta test in Device OS 1.3.0.
+It is not available in earlier Device OS versions.

 ### BLE Class